NinevaStudios/nineva-docs/docs/ue-plugins/common-issues.md

 ## How do I get an XCode log from an iOS device when running my UE project?

 * Run your project from the Editor at least once
-* Open your project folder in Finder and go to TODO
+* Open your project folder in Finder and go to `Intermediate/ProjectFilesIOS` and open the project by double-clicking the `YourProject.xcodeproj` file.

-TODO
+* Run the project on your iOS device and get the logs in the log window